 Ignoring your furnace will only lead to costly consequences down the line.
-Routinely scheduled maintenance is much more affordable than replacing a cracked heat exchanger or dealing with worn-out ball bearings.
-There are a plethora of problems that can arise with your furnace, all of which can be easily avoided with the help of an expert.
+Routinely scheduled heating maintenance is much more affordable than the costly repairs that come with replacing a cracked heat exchanger or dealing with worn-out ball bearings.
+There are a plethora of problems that can arise with your furnace and heating system, all of which can be easily avoided with the help of an expert.
 Give us a call and we’ll run some furnace maintenance options by you until we find the right fit.

 Take a look at what our seasonal furnace maintenance covers:

 This is your friendly reminder to prepare for the fast-approaching Winter weather with a quick and easy heater tune-up.
 It’s never a bad idea to have one of our technicians inspect your heater even if it isn’t malfunctioning or damaged.
 The reason?
 A quick tune-up can drastically increase your heater’s performance and the comfort of your home.
 Heating repair costs can quickly pile-up if they’re left alone for long stretches of time, so consider a quick heater tune-up and keep your costs low with a seasonal visit from a Torch technician.

 Look no further – Torch covers a lot of ground.
 If you live in or around any of these areas, then we can give you a hand with your HVAC repair needs:

 Are you unsure whether you should repair your furnace or replace the entire system?
 Don’t make the diagnosis on your own – give Torch a call and talk to one of our licensed technicians about your best options.
 A general rule of thumb to help you decide between furnace service and new furnace installation comes down to cost.
 If the repair is going to cost over forty percent of your furnace system’s overall value, then it makes sense to replace the system, especially because other unforeseen issues can arise.